tfausak/cabal-gild/README.md

 Each pragma starts with `-- cabal-gild:`.
 Pragmas must be the last comment before a field.

-- `-- cabal-gild: discover DIRECTORY [DIRECTORY ...]`: This pragma will discover any Haskell files in any of the given directories and use those to populate the list of modules or signatures.
+- `-- cabal-gild: discover [DIRECTORY ...]`: This pragma will discover any Haskell files in any of the given directories and use those to populate the list of modules or signatures.
+If no directories are given, defaults to `.` (the current directory).
 For example, given this input:

   ``` cabal
   library